jhu-asco/aerial_autonomy/markdown_scripts/background.md

 The triggers are events without any information.
 There can also be commands with information using `Rviz`  goalpose callbacks to send the drone to a specific location.

 ##  Event Generation
 The events that trigger state machine transitions are created using event files in the `events` folder.
 The event header files are generated using CMakeLists similar to ros messages.
-The sysntax for the event files is as follows:
+The syntax for the event files is as follows:

     EventManager:  # Event manager name
        event1 # Event name